 One "Analyse an Issue" task and one "Analyse an Argument" task

 35 minutes per section

-The three sections of the GRE Test pattern 2017 are discussed below:
+The detailed study of the three sections of the GRE General test in accordance with the GRE Test pattern 2018 are stated below:

-This section tests the candidate’s comfort level with text and grammar.
-The Verbal Reasoning section of the GRE Test Pattern 2017 tests three areas:
+This section evaluates candidates’ proficiency level with English text and grammar.
+The Verbal Reasoning section of the GRE Test Pattern 2018 covers three areas:

 Analyse and evaluate content information

 Assess the candidates’ ability to analyse relationships between different parts of sentences